- Find a Lawyer

 Many reasons might justify filing a lawsuit against a video game company.
 If you paid for a defective game, try to work out your dispute through their informal process by yourself.
 You are likely limited in the amount of damages you can recover.

 If you are considering suing, consider speaking to a consumer protection lawyer.
-They can tell you whether you must follow the terms of an arbitration provision in a EULA and, if not, whether a lawsuit makes sense in your circumstances.
+They can tell you whether you must follow the terms of an arbitration provision in an EULA and, if not, whether a lawsuit makes sense in your circumstances.

 Can I Solve This on My Own or Do I Need an Attorney?

-• You can hire an attorney to enforce your rights for safe products, fair transactions, and legal credit, banking and related financial matters
+- You can hire an attorney to enforce your rights for safe products, fair transactions, and creative intellectual property.

-Legal cases for identify theft, scams, or the Equal Credit Opportunity Act can be complicated and slow.
+Legal cases for scams, copyright violations, and software issues can be complicated and slow.
 An attorney can offer tailored advice and help prevent common mistakes.